-Suggested Questions for the List of Issues
+Suggested Questions for Liberia

-We respectfully urge the Committee to raise in its List of Issues the following questions with the Liberian government regarding violations of the Convention addressed in this letter:
+We respectfully urge the Committee to raise the following questions with the Liberian government regarding violations of the Convention addressed in this letter:

-• What are the government's plans for enacting and enforcing a law prohibiting FGM, guaranteeing the protection of women and girls at risk of undergoing FGM and ensuring that the suspension of Sande FGM activities is enforced?

-- What policies are in place that will support awareness raising and educational outreach to practicing communities and local chiefs, in particular on the harms of FGM? - What are the government's plans for ensuring Ruth Berry Peal receives justice and protection, through the intervention of the Ministry of Internal Affairs and National Council of Chiefs if necessary, and for arresting the defendants, Rose Kerkula and Maima Kanneh, and ensuring that they serve their sentence? - What are the government's plans to amend Section 20.1(b) in Part III of the Aliens and Nationality Law so that women can transfer their nationality on an equal basis with men?
-What is the government's plan to include a provision in the new Constitution, which
+- What are the government's plans and within which timeframe for enacting and enforcing a comprehensive law prohibiting FGM, guaranteeing the protection of women and girls at risk of undergoing FGM and ensuring that the suspension of Sande FGM activities is enforced? - What policies are in place that will support awareness-raising and educational outreach to practicing communities and local traditional leaders (Zoes), in particular, on the harms of FGM? - What are the government's plans for ensuring that all women and girls who are forcibly mutilated receive justice and protection?7 - What are the government's plans and within which timeframe to amend Section 20.1(b) in Part III of the Aliens and Nationality Law so that women can transfer their nationality on an equal basis with men?
+Could the government confirm the new draft Constitution contains the same provision as the current Constitution granting equal rights to women and men to transfer their nationality to their children and that it will give its full support to ensure such provision is not weakened?